phetsims/projectile-motion/README.md

 #### Optional: Build the simulation into a single file

-(1) Change directory to the simulation directory: `cd projectile-motion`
+(1) Change directory to the simulation directory: `cd ../projectile-motion`

 (2) Build the sim: `grunt --brands=adapted-from-phet`